stefanbund/311/README.md

 # 311
 Interactive Web Development at Cal Poly Pomona CIS
+##Due Thursday October 6th
+Have the S3 Demo working in your own browser, with CORS, ARN Role, FB App ID.
+If you have errors, post your issue, with screen shots or copied error text to the 'Issues' forum.
 ##Due Tuesday, October 4th
 1. Please code each example in this tutorial series on core Javasript, lectured in class: https://github.com/stefanbund/311/blob/master/wk3%2C%20core%20js/wk%203%20js%20examples.pdf
 2. Read through and understand topics in this resource:  https://aws.amazon.com/developers/getting-started/browser/